Best Plastic-Free Kids Water Bottles

 Why plastic matters here

 Kids ingest more microplastics relative to body weight than adults, and kids bottles are the worst offenders in the category: nearly every mainstream one (even "BPA-free") routes water through plastic straws, valves, and spouts.
 Bottles also sit in hot cars and get sterilized/dishwashed, accelerating degradation.
 This is one of the most-asked questions from parents in plastic-free communities.
+Note too that a straw is not automatically the cleaner choice: a spout contacts less water and rinses easily, while straw tubes hold water, are fiddly to clean, and often hide a plastic valve - so many parents end up preferring a silicone spout over even a steel straw.

 What to look for